High-energy eigenfunctions of point perturbations of the Laplacian on the spheres $\mathbb{S}^{2}$ and $\mathbb{S}^{3}$: Introduction

 \end{enumerate} \end{Theorem}

-\begin{Remark} In a related article \cite{Verdasco2026}, we investigated the invariance property of semiclassical measures of point-pertubations of the Laplacian in a general compact Riemannian manifold of dimension two or three. \cite[Theorem 1.1]{Verdasco2026} shows that, under a geometric condition on the set of point-scatterers, invariance always holds. \Cref{Thm: main theorem} in this article shows that the aforementioned result is optimal. \end{Remark}
+\begin{Remark} In a related article \cite{Verdasco2026}, we investigated the invariance property of semiclassical measures of point-perturbations of the Laplacian in a general compact Riemannian manifold of dimension two or three. \cite[Theorem 1.1]{Verdasco2026} shows that, under a certain spectral condition on the set of point-scatterers, invariance always holds.
+Theorem \ref{Thm: main theorem} in this article shows that the aforementioned result is optimal. \end{Remark}

-\Cref{Thm: main theorem} will be obtained from \cref{Thm: 2nd theorem old ef}, which shows that \textit{old eigenfunctions} (as opposed to the new ones) can be used to obtain all invariant measures as semiclassical measures, and \cref{Thm: 2nd theorem new ef}, which gives a precise construction using new eigenfunctions that can produce non-invariant semiclassical measures.
+Theorem \ref{Thm: main theorem} will be obtained from Theorem \ref{Thm: 2nd theorem old ef}, which shows that \emph{old eigenfunctions} (as opposed to the new ones) can be used to obtain all invariant measures as semiclassical measures, and Theorem \ref{Thm: 2nd theorem new ef}, which gives a precise construction using new eigenfunctions that can produce non-invariant semiclassical measures.

 \begin{Theorem} Assume $d \geq 2$.
 Let $Q \subseteq \S[d]$ be a finite set, and $\mu \in \mathcal{P}_{\mathrm{inv}}(S^*\S[d])$.
 There exist an increasing sequence $(\ell_n)_{n \in \N} \subseteq \N$ and a sequence $(u_n)_{n \in \N} \subseteq L^2(\S[d])$ satisfying